CURE Ocular Melanoma (CURE OM)

 CURE OM Patient & Caregiver Meetings

-Mark your calendars!
+Register today!
 The 9th Annual Eyes on a Cure: Patient & Caregiver Symposium will be on April 17-19, 2020 in Houston, TX.
-Stay tuned for additional details, registration information and a draft agenda coming soon.
+Stay tuned for additional details, a draft agenda and more.

 Each year, the MRF’s CURE OM initiative hosts the Eyes on a Cure: Patient & Caregiver Symposium, bringing together ocular melanoma patients, survivors and caregivers to learn about the latest advances in OM research and treatment.
 In addition to a full scientific agenda featuring internationally renowned researchers, physicians and OM experts, starting in 2018 this meeting also features a wellness track of activities.
 These sessions include activities like art therapy, family communication workshops, yoga and more.